jywu20/Notes/Computer Science/Logic and PLT/early-history.md

 was [ORDVAC](https://en.wikipedia.org/wiki/ORDVAC),
 which was von Neumann but was asynchronous.

-If for some reasons, the FPGA-like architecture had persisted, [Verilog-like languages](../Circuit/HDL.md) would have appeared much earlier.
+If for some reason, the FPGA-like architecture had persisted, [Verilog-like languages](../Circuit/HDL.md) would have appeared much earlier.
 In this world, however, the architectures and instruction sets of most early computers weren't drastically different from modern ones.